bhaskar-nair2/MedSort/README.md

 # MedSort
-A small program to manage medical indents
+A small python TKinter program to manage medical indents